ganeshutah/Jove/README_colab.md

   5. Begin working with any of the notebooks you see in here.

+     You will be prompted to obtain an authorization code from a certain URL

+     Give the necessary permissions, and the code will be revealed.
+Click, copy, and bring it to your main buffer and enter it there where it says "Enter your authorization code".

+     It then mounts the right files.

+     a.
+File -> Open Notebook -> On Github

+     b.
+Point to ganeshutah/Jove.git (full path needn't be given; colab finds the actual github)

+     c.
+Switch to the colab branch

+     d.

   6. You can see the Jupyter sessions in vogue, stop any session (especially if you exceed the number of sessions), etc.

   7. You may also browse files on Github and run them in the colab mode

+  8. "My Drive" will have a folder called "Colab Notebooks" that will contain notebooks that you save.
+Further save/load options on Google Drive or Github is available.

 Further notes on colab will be provided in due course.